alexarice/advent-of-code-2018/README.md

-For the second part my solution was quite slow, in that it was basically the naive solution except noticing that the grid we needed to consider points that were at most `` 10000 `div` n ``{.Haskell} outside the grid instead of `10000`{.Haskell} where n is the number of coordinates we had.
+For the second part my solution was quite slow, in that it was basically the naive solution except noticing that the grid we needed to consider points that were at most `` 10000 `div` n `` outside the grid instead of `10000` where n is the number of coordinates we had.
 This could have been sped up by cutting out large rectangles that were all safe at a time or using some heuristic to easily do the middle, leaving only the edge cases.

 Day 7
 -----